MarceJara/FutureBot-MiniSumoBot/index.markdown

 ![SumoBot build](/_images/robot-pic.png)

 FutureBot is a mini sumo robot made for teaching STEM and for competitions.
-Doing this project will teach you about robotics, programming, arduino, electronics and much more.
+Doing this project will teach you about robotics, programming, arduino, electronics and more.

 # Materials
 - Chasis 3D printed with PLA+